THE LATEST CORONAVIRUS ADVICE

-The training team are delighted to announce that we are offering four hour face to face training sessions for carers who require practical moving & positioning and basic life support training before they are able to undertake work through Consultus or for those carers who need to complete their annual training update.
+The training team are delighted to announce that we are offering four hours of face-to-face training sessions for carers who require practical moving & positioning and basic life support training, before they are able to undertake work through Consultus or for those carers who need to complete their annual training update.

-This half day training will be delivered while maintaining social distancing at all times, there will be hand sanitisation and hand washing protocols in place and a maximum of 4 carers attending each session.
+This half-day training will be delivered while maintaining social distancing at all times.
+There will be hand sanitisation, hand washing protocols in place and a maximum of 4 carers attending each session.
 Please click here for more information.

-If you have any concerns about the coronavirus the best thing to do is to call the NHS 111 Service.
-From this service you can receive up-to-date information about the coronavirus.
-Anyone who is assessed as possibly having symptoms of the virus, will be directed by the 111 service to a public health helpline and, if necessary, medical tests can be arranged and specific advice given.
+If you have any concerns about the Coronavirus please call the NHS 111 Service as this service provides up-to-date information about the Coronavirus.
+Anyone who is assessed as possibly having symptoms of the virus will be directed by the 111 service to a public health helpline and, if necessary, medical tests can be arranged and specific advice given.